TABLE OF CONTENTS

 If the question(s) are graded automatically you will see the students' scores for each question.
 Select a question's Feedback button to add feedback specific to the student's response.

 Once you have finished grading the test, you may provide some overall feedback to your student in the Feedback panel.
-Use the Record Feedback option to add a video or audio recording of your feedback.
+Use the Record Audio and Video Feedback option to add a video or audio recording of your feedback.
 Students can watch or listen to your feedback alongside any text you include.

 Once you have finished grading, you may move on to the next student by selecting their name from the Students panel or by clicking on the Previous Student and Next Student options at the top of the page.